ElektraInitiative/libelektra/doc/tutorials/namespaces.md

 If a key is found in a namespace, it masks the key in all subsequent namespaces, which is the reason why the system namespace isn't searched.
 Finally the virtual key **/b/c** gets resolved to the real key **user/b/c**.
 Because of the way a key without a namespace is retrieved, we call keys, that start with '**/**' **cascading keys**.
-You can find out more about cascading lookups [here](cascading.md).
+You can find out more about cascading lookups in the [cascading tutorial](cascading.md).